kris-ellery/web-starter-kit-gulp/README.md

 Web Starter Kit is an opinionated build automation for front-end web development based on [Gulp](http://gulpjs.com/), [Node](https://nodejs.org/), [NPM](https://www.npmjs.com/), [Bower](http://bower.io/), [Babel](https://babeljs.io/), [Sass](http://sass-lang.com/), and [Jade](http://jade-lang.com/).

-*Note: Web Starter Kit is an opinionated guideline and it doesn't solve everything.
-It is up to you to modify whatever necessary to achieve project goals.*
+*Note: Web Starter Kit is simply a guideline and it doesn't solve everything.
+It is up to you to modify whatever necessary to achieve your project goals.*

 ## Table of Contents